Based in | Germany |

 I like the Mailbox.org Data Protection & Privacy Policy document.
 It does a good job of explaining everything in plain language, including describing what data is logged, how long it is held, and what they can do with it.

 The main takeaway is that they are compliant with Europe’s GDPR (General Data Protection Regulation) laws.
-While Mailbox.org promises to resist turning over data about its users whenever it can, their ability to do that is limited.
+While Mailbox.org promises to resist turning over data about its users whenever it can, its ability to do that is limited.

 A few paragraphs from the Data Protection & Privacy Policy stand out: